-Adjustments are made by adding back discretionary (non-essential to operations) expenses to net pretax operating profit to estimate a company's economic cash flow produced for tax purposes.
-Most business owners manage their small businesses by minimizing taxable income by deducting expenses not directly related to the business’s operations.
-It may become necessary to adjust the financial statements by “adding back” these expenses in order to show potential owners the actual cash flow available.
-Adjusting the financials allows one to compare a business to other businesses using seller’s discretionary earnings (SDE) or EBITDA.
+Most business owners manage their businesses by minimizing taxable income by deducting expenses not directly related to the business’s operations.
+It’s necessary to adjust the financial statements by “adding back” these expenses in order to show the actual cash flow available to potential investors.
+Adjusting the financials allows someone to compare a business to other businesses using seller’s discretionary earnings (SDE) or EBITDA.